yosefw/yosefw.github.io/projects/everythingme/index.md

 Soon enough, a large part of EverythingMe was dedicated to this new partnership.
 Our goal was to integrate the key features of our main product (the [Android launcher](https://play.google.com/store/apps/details?id=me.everything.launcher)) into Firefox OS.
 I was called in to take charge of the UX aspects of the partnership.
 In this role, I had 2 major duties:

-1. Ensure our features are implemented seamlessly in the new operation system, to create a consistent user experience.
+1. Ensure our features are implemented seamlessly in the new operating system, to create a consistent user experience.

 2. Communicate and create a relationship with Firefox OS's UX team, which differed from us significantly in both size and culture.